The Real Estate M&A and Private Equity Review: Australia

 An A$15 million aggregate threshold applies to acquisitions of agricultural land.32

 - most acquisitions of interests in residential land;

-- acquisitions of interests in Australian land by foreign government-related investors (including state-owned enterprises, sovereign wealth funds and many state-managed pension funds), such that all such acquisitions must be notified and approved.34
+- acquisitions of interests in Australian land by foreign government-related investors (including state-owned enterprises, sovereign wealth funds and many state-managed pension funds), such that all such acquisitions must be notified and approved.33

-A higher A$1.192 billion threshold applies to certain direct investments by foreign investors from countries with which Australia has a free trade agreement, although in practice this threshold is rarely available.35
+A higher A$1.216 billion threshold applies to certain direct investments by foreign investors from countries with which Australia has a free trade agreement, although in practice, this threshold is rarely available.34

-The legislation provides a 30-day period from the date lodgement fees are paid within which a decision of whether to approve an acquisition is made.
+The legislation provides a 30-day period, from the date lodgement fees are paid, within which a decision whether or not to approve the acquisition is made.
 However, particularly for sensitive or complex transactions, this period is often extended.
-Acquisitions are reviewed on national interest grounds, with FIRB receiving input in relation to proposed acquisitions from a range of government agencies, including the Australian Taxation Office, the Critical Infrastructure Centre (where applicable) and national security agencies, before providing its advice to the Treasurer.
-Approval is required before the acquisition can complete.36 Failure to obtain necessary approvals can lead to divestment as well as criminal sanctions.
+Acquisitions are reviewed on national interest grounds, with FIRB receiving input in relation to proposed acquisitions from a range of government agencies, including the Australian Taxation Office, the Critical Infrastructure Centre (where applicable) and national security agencies before providing its advice to the Treasurer.
+Approval is required before the acquisition can complete.35 Failure to obtain necessary approvals can lead to divestment as well as criminal sanction.

-Concessional withholding tax applies to income distributions by trusts that satisfy the conditions for being characterised as an MIT for tax purposes: see Section IV.v for more detail.
+Concessional withholding tax applies to income distributions by trusts that satisfy the conditions for being characterised as a 'Managed Investment Trust' for tax purposes: see Section IV.v for more detail.